-In the fourth quarter of 2015, the Supreme Court of Canada released its decision in the Canadian securities class action lawsuit that the statutory claims of the plaintiff and the class are barred by the applicable limitation period.
-Certification of the plaintiff's common law claims was denied in 2014, but the plaintiff has initiated a second motion to certify common law claims, which we believe is without merit.
+In the fourth quarter of 2015, the Supreme Court of Canada released its decision in the Canadian securities class action lawsuit, ruling that the statutory claims of the plaintiff and the class are barred by the applicable limitation period.
+Certification of the plaintiff's common law claims was denied in 2014.
+The plaintiff's second motion to certify common law claims was quashed on May 24, 2016.
 See "Litigation and contingencies" below.

-Launch of a new normal course issuer bid
+Normal course issuer bid

 On February 22, 2016, the TSX accepted our notice to launch a new NCIB (2016 NCIB).
 The 2016 NCIB allows us to repurchase, at our discretion, until the earlier of February 23, 2017 or the completion of purchases thereunder, up to approximately 10.5 million subordinate voting shares (representing approximately 7.3% of our total outstanding subordinate voting and multiple voting shares at the time of launch) in the open market or as otherwise permitted, subject to the normal terms and limitations of such bids.
 The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the 2016 NCIB will be reduced by the number of subordinate voting shares purchased during the term of the 2016 NCIB to satisfy obligations under our stock-based compensation plans.
 During the first quarter of 2016, prior to the launch of the program share repurchase (PSR) described below, we paid \$4.3 million (including transaction fees) to repurchase and cancel 0.4 million subordinate voting shares under the 2016 NCIB at a weighted average price of \$10.73 per share.
 In March 2016, the TSX accepted our notice to amend the 2016 NCIB to permit the repurchase of our subordinate voting shares thereunder through one or more PSRs.
-In connection therewith, we paid \$30.0 million to a broker in March 2016 under a PSR for the right to receive a variable number of our subordinate voting shares upon such PSR's completion in the second quarter of 2016.
+In connection therewith, we paid \$30.0 million to a broker in March 2016 under a PSR for the right to receive a variable number of our subordinate voting shares upon such PSR's completion.
+We completed this PSR in May 2016, pursuant to which we repurchased and cancelled 2.8 million subordinate voting shares at a weighted average price of \$10.69 per share.
+As of June 30, 2016, up to an additional 7.3 million subordinate voting shares could be repurchased under the 2016 NCIB during the remainder of its term.

-Summary of Q1 2016
+Summary of Q2 2016

 Our unaudited interim condensed consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB and accounting policies we adopted in accordance with IFRS.
-These unaudited interim condensed consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary to present fairly our financial position as at March 31, 2016 and the financial performance, comprehensive income and cash flows for the three months ended March 31, 2016.
+These unaudited interim condensed consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary to present fairly our financial position as at June 30, 2016 and the financial performance, comprehensive income and cash flows for the three and six months ended June 30, 2016.
 See "Critical Accounting Policies and Estimates" below.